 Many common home items are not accepted through a regular recycling program, BUT can easily be recycled locally through special programs.
 The Black Hawk County Solid Waste Management Commission promotes the proper management of other recyclable items to reduce the amount of these materials entering the Black Hawk County Sanitary Landfill.

-Plastic can be tricky.
+Plastic can be a tricky material.
 Always look to see if the item is marked with a number (1 through 7) inside of a recycling triangle or not.
 If that symbol is missing, the item is NOT recyclable and needs to go in the garbage.
 If the recycling symbol is present, the number represents the type of plastic it is made of, but does not guarantee its recyclability through your local recycling program.
 Check with your city or county’s recycling program guidelines.

 Plastic Shopping Bags

 Shopping bags are typically made from a #2 or #4 plastic film and aren’t usually accepted in curbside or drop-off programs.
 These lightweight plastic bags can easily blow away and become litter.
 Many city recycling programs do not accept them, because bags get tangled (and damage) the machinery at the recycling processing facility.

 - Skip the plastic bags altogether and bring your own reusable bags with you to the store!